-- 1. In the navigation area, expand Systems Management. - 2.
-Expand Servers. - 3.
-Select the managed system in which you are exchanging a part. - 4.
-In the Tasks area expand Serviceability. - 5.
-Expand Hardware. - 6.
-Select Exchange FRU. - 7.
-In the Replace Hardware Replace FRU, Select FRU Type window select the system or enclosure in which you will exchange a part from the list. - 8.
-Select the type of part you will exchange from the menu and click Next. - 9.
-Select the location code of the part you will exchange from the menu and click Add. - 10.
-Once the part is listed in Pending Actions click Launch Procedure and follow the instructions to exchange the part.
+- 1. In the navigation area, expand Systems Management → Servers. - 2.
+Select the managed system in which you are exchanging a part. - 3.
+In the Tasks area expand Serviceability → Hardware. - 4.
+Select Exchange FRU. - 5.
+In the Replace Hardware Replace FRU, Select FRU Type window select the system or enclosure in which you will exchange a part from the list. - 6.
+Select the type of part you will exchange from the menu and click Next. - 7.
+Select the location code of the part you will exchange from the menu and click Add. - 8.
+After the FRU is placed in the pending actions category click Launch Procedure and follow the instructions to exchange the feature.

 Note: The HMC might open external instructions for replacing the part.
-If so, follow these instructions to replace the part.
+If so, follow those instructions to replace the part.

+Chapter 16.
 Hardware Service Manager - Verify